Tadpole (band): 2003–2006

-In February 2003 came a large upheaval to the band.
+February 2003 brought significant upheaval to the band.
 Citing musical differences, both guitarist Chris Yong and bassist Shannon Brown left.
-Both would go into other bands, Redline and 48May respectively.
+They would join other bands, Redline and 48May respectively.

-For months after Tadpole played sporadically with temporary guitar/bass parts, before settling on two new members, Henry Penny and Ollie Gordon.
-This line-up kept a low profile during 2004–2005, playing four to five gigs at a time, rather than whole tours.
+For months after Tadpole played sporadically with temporary guitar/bass parts, before settling on two new members, Henry Penny, and Ollie Gordon.
+This line-up had a lower level of activity during 2004–2005, playing four to five gigs at a time, rather than whole tours.

 Tadpole toured several times in New Zealand and played gigs all around the world.
-In February 2005, their third album Tadpole was recorded; however it took a year and a half for its release.
+In February 2005, their third album Tadpole was recorded; however, it took a year and a half for its release.
 During that time, the singles "Too Hard" and "Yesterday" were released to New Zealand radio and video stations.

 Split

 In June 2006, the band announced it was breaking up after a final Auckland concert and the release of their self-titled album Tadpole.